Mozpacers/HowToProcess/Slack.md

 Ask admin before you pin something.
 Do not pin yourself.
 * Use star feature to save some important messages for yourself.
 * All new members should start with introducing themselves in #introduction channel.
-* All random talks should go into #random channel.
+* All random talks should go into #nonsense-talks channel.
 * Please judge the content and present in the appropriate channel accordingly.
 * Do not use emoticons everywhere.
 It doesn’t look professional.
 * Respect everyone and always communicate in the same manner.